daronphang/programming-resources/golang/functions.md

 fmt.Println(hypot(3,4)) // 5
 ```

-### Function Values
+## Function values

-Functions are first-class values in GO.
+Functions are first-class values in Go.
 Function values have types, and may be assigned to variables or passed to or returned from functions.

 ```go
 func square(n int) int { return n * n }